boralyl/boralyl.github.io/_posts/2020-12-27-building_a_home_assistant_custom_component_part_4.md

 ## Register Options Update Listener

-In order for our component to know that options have changed and to be able to act on them, we must register and update listener when initially setting up our config entry.
+In order for our component to know that options have changed and to be able to act on them, we must register and update a listener when initially setting up our config entry.
 In our `__init__.py` file we will define our update listener function and register it with the config entry.